 The diffusion pump is sometimes confusing to people because it has no moving parts.
 It operates quite differently than a gas displacement pump, such as a mechanical pump.
 A mechanical pump scoops up air and pushes it out of the chamber by mechanical means such as pistons, fins, or lobes.
 The diffusion pump is known as a fluid entrainment pump and works in a completely different manner.
 The diffusion pump uses the vapor of a boiling fluid to capture air molecules.
 The fluid is then moved to another location and cooled.
 The cooling forces the air molecules to be released.
 The combination of gravity and the downward direction of the vapors move the air molecules toward the bottom of the pump.

-Please note that in these TIPS, we will use the terms “oil” and “fluid” interchangeably.
+Please note that in this TIP, we will use the terms “oil” and “fluid” interchangeably.

 Diffusion Pump Working Diagram